subedijames2017/jobs-for-skills/README.md

 ### steps to setup project

-Install nodejs of virsion greater than 10.
+Install nodejs on your device(virsion greater than 6).

-Now clone project to your device.
+Now clone project on your device.

 ### steps to install packages

-From root directory, first of all install client packages
+From root directory, install client packages

 1. ### `npm run client-install`